Vilas (Henry) Park

 2022 permit is valid through March 31, 2023.

-TENNEY LOCKS CLOSURE NOTICE updated 08/31/2022The Tenney Locks, managed by Dane County Land & Water, is closed for the 2022 season and until further notice due to a lightning strike and equipment failure.
+TENNEY LOCKS NOTICE updated 04/06/2023The Tenney Locks, managed by Dane County Land & Water, is anticipated to open on Thursday, April 27, 2023.
 See DCLW for updates.

 OLBRICH BOAT LAUNCH CAUTION ADVISORYBoaters are advised to use caution navigating the narrowed channel where the Starkweather Creek meets Lake Monona due to low lake levels and creek sediment.
 READ MORE